wildegnux/halonctl/docs/configuration.rst

    Enable or disable verification of SSL certificates.
 Defaults to ``true``.

-   This can also be set to a string, which should be a path to a .pem file from which a trusted certificate is loaded.
-This is useful especially if you're using self-signed certificates.
+   Can be either a boolean or a string, in the latter case it's taken to be a .pem file to verify the certificate against.
+If you're using self-signed certificates, you'll probably want to change this to either ``false`` or a local copy of your certificate.